Mlkurta/ENCE_3100_Michael_Kurta/Lab7/readme.md

 ## FSM Hello
 This module is the Finite State Machine (FSM) module of the project.
 It has states S, H, E, L, L2, and O. It reads every character that enters, and determines the next course of action.
 As said above, when it enters the 'H' state, it begins a 3 second timer to finish typing hello.
-When the module receives an end of conversion signal (timer end) OR the slide switch #9 is placed high, it resets to the S state.
+If the user does not enter the full message "Hello" within 3 seconds, the message counter will reset to its starting state.
+As the user types, any letters will display on the 7 segment display.
+If the user presses 'h', the letters will now display only if the next corresponding letter (i.e. 'e' after 'h') if that next letter is pressed.

 ## 3 Second Timer
 This detects a rising edge (not just '1') of the timer_start signal from FSM_Hello, it begins counting to 150,000,000.
 It counts to 50 million in a second, returns the timer_end signal upon completion.

 ## Async Transmitter
-This module outputs a serial signal (instead of parallel lanes) to the UART to USB converter.
+This module provides feedback to the user's key presses by transmitting the output back to a PC.
+It's an "asynchronous transmitter" as it does not require a ready signal to receive data.
+It outputs a serial signal (instead of parallel lanes) to the UART to USB converter.
 If you're using a serial terminal like tera term or
 RealTerm, you can see the letters output on the terminal, since its configured in a "loopback" way (UART TX to FPGA RX and vise versa).

 ## Char to 7 segment